The Boy and the Heron(2023): Characters, Voice Actors, Analysis & Character Map

 - Kiriko: Florence Pugh

-The images used in this article are from “Still Images of Studio Ghibli Works“.
+The images used in this article are provided by the “Still Images of Studio Ghibli Works” collection.

 About the Author